Internships

 The careers, opportunities and areas of specialty in the criminal justice field are vast.
 At the CJRC, we offer a wide variety of internship experiences in a variety of settings ranging from research to varying degrees of practical experiences.
 These may range from work in homeland security and intelligence to prisons, jails, mental health, addiction services and law enforcement to name a few.
 Professionals in criminal justice areas work at all levels of the government including townships, cities, counties, state and federal agencies including the military and private security companies.

 The Criminal Justice Research Center can offer selected students the opportunity to “spend a day” in the field with a criminal justice professional.
-The student may be paired with a researcher at the Ohio Department of Youth Services, spend a day doing a ride along with the Columbus Police Department or work with a reentry professional with the Franklin County Probation Department.
+The student may be paired with a special agent at the Department of Homeland Security, spend a day doing a ride along with the Columbus Police Department or work with a reentry professional at the Franklin County Jail.

 The purpose of the Spend a Day program is to give students who may be unclear as to the possible directions they might like to take in their careers the opportunity to see firsthand the true nature of the work and have the opportunity to talk to working professionals about careers in selected areas.